pranav0911pawale/sciqus_Demo/readme.md

-# Gauri Pandhare - Portfolio Website
+#Pranav Pavale - Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.